-- 3) On the basis of the Academic Research Phase exam the Thesis Assessment Board takes one of the following decisions: - a.
+- a.
 The student has passed the Academic and Research Phase exam.
 A single grade is given. - b.
 The student has not passed the Academic and Research Phase exam.
 The Fail grade is given.
-The student may re-submit the Thesis for a new exam, in accordance with article J.3.. - 4) No changes may be made in the Thesis after submission for the Academic and Research Phase exam, only an errata list may be added.
-Changes can only be made when the Thesis is to be reexamined by the Thesis Assessment Board. - 5) The second opportunity of the Academic and Research Phase exam is graded by the Thesis Assessment Board.
+The student may re-submit the Thesis for a new exam, in accordance with article J.3.. - 3) No changes may be made in the Thesis after submission for the Academic and Research Phase exam, only an errata list may be added.
+Changes can only be made when the Thesis is to be reexamined by the Thesis Assessment Board. - 4) The second opportunity of the Academic and Research Phase exam is graded by the Thesis Assessment Board.
 In any circumstance, it is not possible to have a third opportunity of the Academic and Research Phase exam.